-1. (Matt 12:1) At that time Jesus went on the sabbath day through the corn; and his disciples were an hungered, and began to pluck the ears of corn and to eat.
+1. (Mat 12:1) At that time Jesus went on the sabbath day through the corn; and His disciples were an hungered, and began to pluck the ears of corn and to eat.

 Why have we selected this passage?
 What connection does it have to God’s disposition?
 In this text, the first thing we know is that it was the Sabbath day, but the Lord Jesus went out and led His disciples through the corn fields.
 What’s more “outrageous” is that they even “began to pluck the ears of corn and to eat.”
 In the Age of Law, Jehovah God’s laws were that people could not casually go out or take part in activities on the Sabbath—there were many things that could not be done on the Sabbath.
 This action on the part of the Lord Jesus was puzzling for those who had lived under the law for a long time, and it even provoked criticism.
 As for their confusion and how they talked about what Jesus did, we will put that aside for now and first discuss why the Lord Jesus chose to do this on the Sabbath, of all days, and what He wanted to communicate to people who were living under the law through this action.
 This is the connection between this passage and God’s disposition that I want to talk about.